NomicFoundation/hardhat/CONTRIBUTING.md

 This is done by selectively requiring dependencies when needed using `import` or `require` following this criteria:

-1. If something is only imported for its type, and NOT its value, use a top-level `import ... from "mod""`
+1. If something is only imported for its type, and NOT its value, use a top-level `import ... from "mod"`
 1. If a module is in the least below, use a top-level `import ... from "mod""`.
 3. Otherwise, use `await import` or `require` locally in the functions that use it.
   3.1.
 If the function is sync, use node's `require`